solliancenet/tech-immersion-data-ai/day2-exp3/README.md

 | "Set **temperature** to **67** **degrees**" | VEHICLE_SETTINGS_CHANGE      | SETTING, AMOUNT, UNIT |
 | "It's way too **loud** in here."            | VEHICLE_SETTINGS_DECLARATIVE | VALUE                 |

 LUIS models help understand the intent and entities, then matches potential settings and actions to the available vehicle settings to then suggest a course of action.
 At this time, changes to vehicle settings are supported through the VEHICLE_SETTINGS_CHANGE and VEHICLE_SETTINGS_DECLARATIVE intents.
-The former enables questions such as "change the temperature to 27 degrees" whereas the latter intent enables scenarios such as "I'm feeling cold" which require additional processing steps.
+The former enables commands such as "change the temperature to 27 degrees" whereas the latter intent enables scenarios such as "I'm feeling cold" which require additional processing steps.

 As you will see, most of this work is already done for you!
 Additional work that would need to be done to integrate this bot into a vehicle includes customizing the bot's activities to integrate with the telematics solution of an OEM for a given vehicle.

 For now, let's explore how this bot is created and how LUIS is trained with the sets of utterances, intents, and entities as described.

 1. Open Windows Explorer and navigate to `C:\lab-files\ai\3`.
 Double-click on **VirtualAssistant.sln** to open the solution in Visual Studio.
-If you are prompted by Visual Studio to log in, log in with your Azure credentials you are using for this lab.
+If you are prompted by Visual Studio to log in, log in with your Azure Active Directory credentials you are using for this lab.

     ![The VirtualAssistant.sln file is highlighted in Windows Explorer.](media/windows-explorer-solution.png "Windows Explorer")